PlatformLab/HomaModule/README.md

   now handle timeouts and retransmissions, but it is not yet complete.
   Here is a partial list of functionality that is still missing:
-  - The throttling mechanism to limit queueing in source NICs hasn't been implemented, which SRPT isn't properly implemented on senders.
+  - The throttling mechanism to limit queueing in source NICs hasn't been implemented, which means SRPT isn't properly implemented on senders and there can be head-of-line blocking.
   - Big chunks of Linux plumbing are still missing (e.g., Homa doesn't yet connect with the select or poll mechanisms).
   - Socket buffer memory management needs more work.
 Large